Selection and Sizing of Uninterruptible Power System

 - Check for the requirement of the back-up time for the equipment.
 More space (additional external battery pack) is required if longer backup time is needed.

-- Depending on the requirement, select either an offline, online or line-interactive Uninterruptible Power Supply accordingly.
+- Depending on the requirement, select either an offline, online or line-interactive Uninterruptible Power Supplies accordingly.

 - Centralise Uninterruptible Power Supply will require “hard-wirings”, eg isolator, power cables, distribution board, etc